 I remember being a brand new, uprising real estate agent, sitting in the class that everyone had to take to get their Virginia real estate license.

-The discussion turned to how settlements have changed over the decades in Virginia, and if a buyer can buy a house from out of state.
+The discussion turned to how settlements have changed over the decades, and whether a buyer can buy a house from out of state.

-The “old way” was for everyone to show up at the “settlement table” at the same time at a specified time, ideally with minimal yelling at each other (just kidding? maybe).
+The “old way” was for everyone to show up at the “settlement table” ideally with smiles on their face and discussions about the home.

 Seller signed away title, buyer signed loan documents, keys were exchanged, and the house was sold.

 Being the curious new agent, I asked if buyer and seller could sell a home without being in the area.
-The answer was clear: yes for the seller, no for the buyer.
+The answer was clear from the instructor: yes for the seller, no for the buyer.

 It was years before I found out that this was not necessarily correct.
-Buyers can settle remotely, under certain circumstances (Hint: lender approval is the key).
+Buyers can settle remotely, under certain circumstances (Hint: lender & title approval is the key).

 Virtual Real Estate Settlement : A New Option for Remote Home Buying

-Spurred by the pandemic of 2020, there has been lots of pressure on lenders to offer buyers options to close on a home without having to go in person.
+Spurred by the pandemic of 2020, there was lots of pressure on lenders to offer buyers options to close on a home without having to go in person.

 Some, but not all, lenders began to accept virtual closings for both buyers and sellers.